m3g/CellListMap.jl/docs/src/Internals.md

 )
 ```

-The example above can be run with `CellListMap.Examples.average_displacement()` and is available in the
+The example above can be run with `Examples.average_displacement()` and is available in the
 [average_displacement.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/examples/average_displacement.jl) file.

 ### Histogram of distances